BladonGarlanddev/AutonomousRcCar/README.md

 ## How To Build Your Own

 1. Understand your time limit and build options
+   - For the quickest possible build, try a prebuilt.
+They are specifically designed to allow students to practice thier programming without needing to understand the electronics behind it.
-   - If you want to build a quick autonomous car, a good IMU, GNSS, and a custom printed circuit board are your best friends.
+   - If you want to build a quick yet custom autonomous car, a good IMU, GNSS, and a custom printed circuit board are your best friends.
    - If you want to build something a little more advanced but time costly, go for a 360 LIDAR and IMU.
    - If you want to prove you're smarter than Elon, try a couple of cameras, LIDAR, IMU, GNSS, and Artifical Intelligence.
 That'll show those lazies at Tesla.

-2. Program it
+3. Program it
    - Since I only programmed the GNSS and IMU type, I will only speak on it.
    - The first thing you need is the formula to determine the angle between your car and the GPS Coordinate it would like to drive to.
 In my code, you will find it under the GPS class, its a function called getHeading().
 Here is the formula: atan2(detla_lat, delta_lon).
    - The second thing you need is the distance formula.
 In my code I used the Haversine formula which is largely unnessecary considering the ways in which the car will be used.